FreeFem/FreeFem-doc/source/documentation/mesh-generation.rst

 the command *savesurfacemesh*
 '''''''''''''''''''''''''''''

-Available on 3d meshes, the command :freefem:`savesurfacemesh` allows to save the surface of a 3d volume :freefem:`mesh3`.
+Available for 3d meshes, the command :freefem:`savesurfacemesh` saves the entire surface of a 3d volume :freefem:`mesh3` at the format .mesh.
+Two possibilies about the mesh3 surface:

+ - the geometric surface isn't explicite, that means the :freefem:`mesh3` doesn't contain surface elements (triangles) and border surface elements (edge).
+The surface is defined by the border of the volume.
+Hence, :freefem:`savesurfacemesh` returns the list of vertices and faces of the volume mesh, according to a local numbring at the border mesh.
+ - the geometric surface is explicite and known by the :freefem:`mesh3` type.
+This may be due to the nature of the data mesh (list of vertices, tetrahedra, triangles, edges) or a surface building by **FreeFEM** with the calling of :freefem:`buildSurface` operator.
+In this case, :freefem:`savesurfacemesh` allows to save the real geometry of the surface 3d mesh (list of vertices, triangles, edges)

-Example of using
+Example of use

 .. code-block:: freefem
    :linenos: